aptech/docs/docs/CR-lower.rst

     math 401

-The lower function can be useful when performing case insensitive string comparisons.
+The :func:`lower` function can be useful when performing case insensitive string comparisons.
 If you have a program that runs different code depending upon the variable name in a GAUSS dataset or spreadsheet file, you or your colleagues may want to analyze data with inconsistent use of case.

 ::